 Benefits Provided.
-For the year ended September 30, 2022, eligible retirees and beneficiaries received a monthly HIS payment equal to the number of years of creditable service completed at the time of retirement multiplied by \$5.
+Prior to July 1, 2023,, eligible retirees and beneficiaries received a monthly HIS payment equal to the number of years of creditable service completed at the time of retirement multiplied by \$5.
 The payments are at least \$30 but not more than \$150 per month, pursuant to Section 112.363, Florida Statutes.
+Subsequent to July 1, 2024, eligible retirees and beneficiaries receive \$7.50 for each year of service monthly.
+Maximum benefit is \$225 per month or \$2,700 annually.
 To be eligible to receive a HIS Plan benefit, a retiree under a State-administered retirement system must provide proof of health insurance coverage, which can include Medicare.

 Contributions.
 The HIS Plan is funded by required contributions from FRS participating employers as set by the Florida Legislature.
 Employer contributions are a percentage of gross compensation for all active FRS members.
-For the year ended September 30, 2022, the contribution rate ranged between 1.66 percent and 1.66 percent of payroll pursuant to Section 112.363, Florida Statutes.
+Prior to July 1, 2023, the contribution rate ranged between 2.00 percent and 2.00 percent of payroll pursuant to Section 112.363, Florida Statutes.
 The Council contributed 100 percent of its statutorily required contributions for the current and preceding three years.
 HIS Plan contributions are deposited in a separate trust fund from which HIS payments are authorized.
 HIS Plan benefits are not guaranteed and are subject to annual legislative appropriation.
 In the event the legislative appropriation or available funds fail to provide full subsidy benefits to all participants, benefits may be reduced or cancelled.

 Pension Liabilities, Pension Expense, Deferred Outflows of Resources and Deferred Inflows of Resources Related to the HIS Plan.
-At September 30, 2022, the Council reported a HIS net pension liability of \$73,246 for its proportionate share of the net HIS Plan's net pension liability.
-The net pension liability was measured as of June 30, 2022, and the total pension liability was used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2022.
-The Council's proportionate share of the net HIS liability was based on the District's 2021-22 fiscal year contributions relative to the total 2021-22 fiscal year contributions of all participating members.
-At September 30, 2022, the Council's proportionate share was .000691551 percent, which was a decrease of .000033816 percent from its proportionate share measured as of June 30, 2022.
+At September 30, 2024, the Council reported a HIS net pension liability of \$91,472 for its proportionate share of the net HIS Plan's net pension liability.
+The net pension liability was measured as of June 30, 2024, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2024.
+The Council's proportionate share of the net HIS liability was based on the District's 2023-24 fiscal year contributions relative to the total 2023-24 fiscal year contributions of all participating members.
+At September 30, 2024, the Council's proportionate share was .000609776 percent, which was a decrease of .000024561 percent from its proportionate share measured as of June 30, 2023.